-- 1. Take home exams.
-(85%).
-You will do two out of three take home exams.
-These will be essay style, may be done individually or in pairs, and you will have a week to complete them..
-The exams will ask you to apply concepts studied in class to a specific example of communication. - 2.
-Participation (15%).
-This will be evaluated based on your overall course performance on the following aspects of participation: Oral, written and electronic contributions; group discussions and cooperation with classmates; and quality of response to assigned readings.
-The breakdown of participation is as follows: - a.
+- 1. Quizzes.
+Students will be asked to do three out of four quizzes during the semester.
+If you do four quizzes, the lesser grade will be dropped.
+Quizzes are given to you one week in advance of the due date and are take home.
+They evaluate your understanding of class content by applying that content to analyze a film or other cultural texts.
+See schedule for due dates. - 2.
+Event description and analysis.
+Students are asked to observe, describe and evaluate (using class concepts) two different social justice-related events taking place in Loyola and around Chicago.
+At least one of these events must be sought out and chosen by the students themselves, so keep your eyes and ears open for interesting marches, meetings, panels, or film presentations happening around our city.
+And the second event may take place anywhere in Chicago, Loyola or even inside our classroom (i.e., guest visits).
+These assignments can be turned in as early as you wish, but no longer than the deadlines identified on your schedule. - 3.
+Participation.
+This will be evaluated based on your overall course performance on the following aspects of participation: - a.
 Attendance.
 Participating in class requires you to be in class.
 Absence from class means zero participation for that session.
 Absence from three weeks of classes will result in a maximum grade of C for participation.
 More than four missed weeks means an F in participation and may result in an F in the course. - b.
 Short assignments.
-These will be written responses done in class or wikis or blogs submitted in Sakai.
+These will be written responses done in class or wikis or

+- blogs submitted in Sakai.
 They include chapter activities from the textbook. - c.
 Oral participation.
 This includes volunteering to answer instructor's questions; proposing questions of your own; making observations; offering critiques, challenging class content; bringing to class artifacts or materials that can help with class content, and giving the instructor feedback that can be useful to the class. - d.
 Electronic participation: We will use Sakai to discuss class content, and do short assignments. - e.
 Cooperation with classmates.
-Helping as secretary, time-keeper, and spokesperson in small groups; being adequately prepared to discuss readings; helping others with their projects; listening carefully to others' ideas; fully engaging those with whom you disagree (or agree), and doing so with respect and honesty.
+Helping as secretary, time-keeper, and spokesperson in small groups; being adequately prepared to discuss readings; helping others with their projects; listening carefully to others' ideas; fully engaging those with whom you disagree (or agree), and doing so with respect and honesty. - f.

-- f.
 Ethical comportment.
 Be honest, respectful of self and others, and as assertive as you can when defending your perspectives.
 Always cite your references, and acknowledge those who have influenced you.
 Be aware of your needs and those of others in the classroom.
 Failure to act in an ethical manner (e.g., respecting disagreement) will affect the participation grade.
 Please see below the School of Communication policy on academic integrity. - g.
 Academic progress.
 Learning is a process and this class acknowledges this.
 You may start a little shaky and improve your performance in the course of class, or be steadily good throughout.
 This element of "progress" will be taken in consideration when I assign the final participation grade and recognize your effort to improve academically.
 It follows that not turning in an assignment or being late is a really bad idea!!!